Kometa-Team/Kometa/.github/pull_request_template.md

 ## Checklist

+Please delete options that are not relevant.

+- [] Updated Documentation to reflect changes
-- [] My code was submitted to the nightly branch of the repository.
+- [] Updated the CHANGELOG with the changes